 The memorial service concluded with song and community members hugging Bro.
 After Bro was done addressing the crowd, the activists dispersed without incident.

-Last December, the City of Charlottesville a portion of Fourth Street — where the car attack occurred — as Heather Heyer Way.
+Last December, the City of Charlottesville dedicated a portion of Fourth Street — where the car attack occurred — as Heather Heyer Way.